smuser90/ppro-docs/yocto/build-process.md

 ## That's it!
 The sdcard is now prepared for booting.
 Now unmount it ##
 sudo umount /media/alpine/*

+## To terminal into the imx board, plug the USB cable into your laptop, run " screen /dev/tty.S  115200 " and hit tab to fill the rest of the name in ##
+Note that you will need a special driver- http://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip

 ## Boot the imx6ul evk and interrupt u-boot by pressing any key ##
 ## Change the device tree blob to be for OOB Interrupts ##